SeisComP/seiscomp/doc/base/tutorials/waveformplayback.rst

 You will ...

 * Use previously recorded waveform files to re-run the analysis of an old event using SeisComP.
-This is known as a *waveform playback*.
+This is known as a *waveform playback*
-* Use your current inventory, configuration and station bindings.
+* Use your current inventory, configuration and station bindings
-* Inserts result into your current SeisComP database for later processing.
+* Inserts result into your current SeisComP database for later processing

 :Pre-requisites for this tutorial:

 *  None

 :Afterwards/Results/Outcomes:

 * The event is in your SeisComP system, with a new event ID

 :Time range estimate:

 * 60 minutes

 ----------